infiniteNIL/rodschmidt.com/content/posts/numerology-history-2.md

 ## The First Version

 It was the very early 90’s.
 Steve Jobs was at NeXT.
-Apple was struggling.
 I had some model of Macintosh II running on a 680x0 processor.
 I also had a compiler for C with object-oriented extensions (basically a subset of C++), called [THINK C](https://en.wikipedia.org/wiki/THINK_C), with a class library called TCL, or the Think Class Library.
 For more about THINK C, see this [article](http://preserve.mactech.com/articles/mactech/Vol.05/05.10/ThinkCTutor/index.html).

 {{<img-center src="/images/think-c.jpg" width="256" title="THINK C Manual">}}